trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 [^13]: Zoological Garden Berlin. _Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin_ for the year 1933.
 Direct quotes have been translated into English for clarity’s sake.

-[^14]: “Der Urwald ruft.
-Kolonialkunst-Ausstellung im Zoologischen Garten”. _Berliner Lokalanzeiger_, 06.04.1933.
+[^14]: “Der Urwald ruft: Kolonialkunst-Ausstellung im Zoologischen Garten”. _Berliner Lokalanzeiger_, 06.04.1933.
 Direct quotes have been translated into English for clarity’s sake.

 [^15]: Press release 29.06.1934, AZGB O 0/1/15; “Sensation im Affenpalmenhaus”. _Völkischer Beobachter_, 13.06.1937.
 Direct quotes have been translated into English for clarity’s sake.